 Vizcaya Museum & Gardens | International Coastal Cleanup

 Vizcaya, the winter estate of agricultural industrialist James Deering, sits on Biscayne Bay and hosts pockets of endangered native ecosystems.
-Join us to venture into Vizcaya's mangroves to clean them up after, you will also learn about our environmental initiatives and how you can be part of them.
+Join us to venture into Vizcaya's mangroves to clean them up after Irma and restore them to a healthy ecosystem, you will also learn about our environmental initiatives and how you can be part of them.

-- Dress for the weather and wear closed-toed shoes like sneakers, no flipflops or sandals!”
+- Wear appropriate foot-wear and comfortable clothes.
+Volunteers must wear closed-toed shoes like sneakers, no flipflops!

 - Sunglasses and hat are highly recommended

-- Bring water in a reusable container.
-Let’s reduce waste and refuse single-use disposable plastic water bottles, where possible.
+- Bring snacks and water in a reusable container.
+Let’s reduce waste and refuse single-use disposable plastic water bottles, when possible.